mitexleo/fediroma/docs/installation/debian_based_en.md

 sudo apt install imagemagick ffmpeg libimage-exiftool-perl
 ```

-### Install PleromaBE
+### Install AkkomaBE

-* Add a new system user for the Pleroma service:
+* Add a new system user for the Akkoma service:

 ```shell
 sudo useradd -r -s /bin/false -m -d /var/lib/pleroma -U pleroma
 ```

-**Note**: To execute a single command as the Pleroma system user, use `sudo -Hu pleroma command`.
+**Note**: To execute a single command as the Akkoma system user, use `sudo -Hu pleroma command`.
 You can also switch to a shell by using `sudo -Hu pleroma $SHELL`.
 If you don’t have and want `sudo` on your system, you can use `su` as root user (UID 0) for a single command by using `su -l pleroma -s $SHELL -c 'command'` and `su -l pleroma -s $SHELL` for starting a shell.

-* Git clone the PleromaBE repository and make the Pleroma user the owner of the directory:
+* Git clone the AkkomaBE repository and make the Akkoma user the owner of the directory:

 ```shell
 sudo mkdir -p /opt/pleroma